hbctraining/Training-modules/Intermediate_shell/lessons/setting_up.md

 ### Downloading data

 We will be exploring the capabilities of the shell by working with some RNA-Seq data.
 We need to **download the data to our current folder** using the link below.
-To know what folder we are currently inside, we can use the 'print working directory' command:
+Let's check the folder we are currently inside:

 ```bash
 $ pwd